Skip to main content

 What is your plan for translating your Program’s discoveries into testable therapy strategies?

-BT: We have several promising thematic areas for therapeutic intervention, including the emerging areas of mRNA vaccines and gene therapies, as well as continued progress in small molecules as drug candidates.
+BT: We have several promising thematic areas for therapeutic intervention, including the emerging area of gene therapies, as well as continued progress in small molecules as drug candidates.
 So as we make progress on potential therapeutics, we seek to take full advantage of several technologies and investigate how they work together — similar to the multi-pronged approaches the HIV folks are using for disease containment and cure.

 We believe in basic science, which pays off in the long run: any discovery and innovation moves the needle in cancer research and future therapeutics.